|Guide||♦||8 Triplogs||Mine 0||0 Topics|

-The hike as posted starts out near the end of FR223.
+The hike as posted starts near the end of FR223.
 You will find a parking area at the bottom of a hill, within a small valley.
 From the parking area, walk up a short hill along a jeep road heading to the north and then follow that road down to Shute Springs.
-From the spring you will go through a rusty metal gate to the east and follow a fairly obvious pack trail to the bottom of Shute Springs Creek ("Mark 1", Lat.
+From the spring, you will go through a rusty metal gate to the east and follow a fairly obvious pack trail to the bottom of Shute Springs Creek ("Mark 1", Lat.
 33 degrees/35'/46.53"/N & Long.
 110 degrees/52'/39.72"/W).
 There is a cairn at the bottom of the trail that is important to note for your return route.
-The pack trail heading back up to Shute Springs is difficult to see from the sand wash.
+The pack trail heading back up to Shute Springs is challenging to see from the sand wash.

 Hiking into Pinal Creek Canyon is truly an adventure.
 The feeling of remote isolation and solitude is unmistakable.
 Just driving to this remote area is an experience in itself.
 I have a great personal love for the Salt River Canyon Wilderness.
-This is a special location that very few people have experienced.
+This is a unique location that very few people have experienced.
 The hike is very diverse and has something to offer from start to finish.
 If you're looking for a unique backcountry hike, you have found it.
 Count on having it all to yourself if you go.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.